katrinakalantar/AbateLab/README.md

     is intended to deal with fastq files ".fastq" v. ".fq" just uncomment the respective lines based on the file format.

-### createGroups_stringent_lessEffective
-OUTDATED - precursor file to createGroups.py (above) used to test parameters for k, s, and threshold values

 ### getPairwiseDistributions.py
 getPairwiseDistributions.py [pairwise MASH dist file]